-I’ve always liked the idea of hopping on the Eurostar one Friday night after work and heading over to the continent for the weekend, but sadly budget constraints have never allowed me to do it.
+I’ve always liked the idea of hopping on the Eurostar from London, one Friday night after work, and heading over to the continent for the weekend but sadly budget constraints have never allowed me to do it.
 It doesn’t have to be expensive if you organise your trip in advance and look for deals but, lets face it, I’m generally not that prepared.
-You can therefore imagine my delight when my friend got complimentary tickets to Brussels from work and invited me along for the ride.
+You can therefore imagine my delight when The Flatmate was able to get complimentary tickets to Brussels from work and invited me along for the ride.

-Travelling on a budget means that I have always been confined to the realms of Economy or Standard class on transport.
-It’s always been fine but on this occasion I was to travel Standard Premier on the way out and Business Premier on the way back and I couldn’t wait.
+Travelling on a budget means that I have always been confined to the realms of Economy / Standard class on transport.
+It’s always been fine but on this occasion I was to travel Standard Premier on the way out and Business Premier on the way back.
+I was excited.

-On the way out, there was no special lounge or allowances for Standard Premier but thankfully the Eurostar lounge at St Pancras International is pretty nice anyway.
-Besides, I’d already stopped off at Le Pain Quotidien in the main station for a cream tea so I was already pretty happy.
-The only problem was their lack of tourist maps for Brussels.
+On the way out, there was no special lounge or allowances for Standard Premier but the Eurostar lounge at St Pancras International station is pretty nice anyway.
+Besides, I’d already stopped off at Le Pain Quotidien in the main station for a cream tea so I was already full and content.
+The only problem was the lack of tourist maps for Brussels on offer.
 Apparently they only had them for Paris.
-I had kind of been relying on getting a map en route so I stupidly didn’t look up the location of the station I was arriving into or where my hotel was.
-More fool me; told you I was not prepared.
-At least there were plenty of power sockets to charge my waning phone battery, really that was the most important thing.
+I had been relying on getting a map en route so I stupidly didn’t look up the location of the station I was arriving into or where my hotel was.
+More fool me – I told you I’m not the prepared kind.
+At least there were plenty of power sockets to charge my waning phone battery – really that was the most important thing.

 When I got on the train, the bonuses of Standard Premier began.
-The seats were cosier than I was used to, with more space and dinner was also included, along with a little bottle of wine and a couple of hot drinks.
+The seats were cosier than I was used to, with more space and dinner also included, along with a little bottle of wine and a couple of hot drinks.
 I had two cold options for my light meal, a cheese-based one or roast beef.
 I went for beef with a kind of spiced coleslaw.
-I could also choose from red, white or rosé for my wine (that’s the only wine differentiation I actually know).
+I could also choose from red, white or rosé for my wine (that’s the only wine differentiation I actually know anyway).
 I went for rosé.
 It was all delicious.
-I finished it off with a cup of regular tea and cup of green tea.
+I finished it off with a cup of regular breakfast tea and then a cup of green tea.
 I know, two cups of tea – fancy.

-The ride was smooth, with only a couple of stops in Calais and Lille, and two hours later and we had arrived in Belgium.
+The ride was smooth, with only a couple of stops in Calais and Lille, and two hours later and we arrived in Belgium.
 It would have been all but perfect if the socket next to my seat – or any of the ones around my chair – had been working.
-I had downloaded things to watch on iPlayer but I couldn’t risk my battery dying before I reached my hotel room, just in case I needed an emergency Google in order to find it.
+I had downloaded things to watch on iPlayer but I couldn’t risk my battery dying before I reached my hotel room, just in case I needed an emergency Google in order to actually find it.
 Thankfully, I had brought reading materials in the form of Vanity Fair so all was well.

 On the way back, the Business Lounge in Brussels Zuid/Midi station was closed for refurbishment.
 Typical.
-I still got free magazines, newspapers and drinks in the main area so I didn’t completely miss out on the pre-travel perks of Business class.
+I was still able to pick up free magazines, newspapers and drinks in the main area so I didn’t completely miss out on the pre-travel perks of Business class.